 Gordita and the Compensator.
 Dixie DIY.
 We got this new One Yard Wonders book in stock at the store a couple weeks ago.

 Another version of this Duct-tape dress form (not shown) is a bit more difficult but produces a closer fit.
 Check out this updated method for creating the ultimate fitting assistant.
+Sloan Howard by David Coffin A few years ago I had a custom-fitted body form made for myself, which totally changed the way I fit clothes and alter patterns.
+What's so earthshaking about having a clone in the sewing room?
+Minor adjustments become so easy and obvious when you're looking at the actual problem in fabric on "yourself" that you often don't even need a muslin or a corrected pattern.
 Teach Yourself to Sew 2 - Make Your Own Dress Form: Part 1.
 Learn how to make your own duct-tape dress form in this episode from Teach Yourself to Sew, Season 2.

 Threads Senior Technical Editor Judith Neukam demonstrates this technique with the help of Assistant Editor Annie O'Connor.
 Become a Threads Insider today to get access to this and other exclusive Insider-only video series.
 Become an Insider and enjoy unlimited access to: All-time favorite articles from Threads Special Insider discounts and offers Digital access to our most recent issues And so much more!

 Teach Yourself to Sew Teach Yourself to Sew is a video series for beginning sewers or anyone who wants to brush up on their skills.
 Watch our latest episode now.
 Off The Cuff ~Sewing Style~ Fun with Fitting - SKIRTS.